Games Where You Can Play Optimally with Arena-Independent Finite Memory: From finite memory based on M to M -monotony and M -selectivity

-\textbf{Wrap-up.} Through Theorem~\ref{thm:FMtoMonotony} and Theorem~\ref{thm:FMtoSelectivity}, we have established that the existence of finite-memory optimal strategies based on a skeleton $\memskel$ in one-player games implies both $\memskel$-monotony and $\memskel$-selectivity of the preference relation, under very mild uniformity assumption.
+We have established that the existence of finite-memory optimal strategies based on a skeleton $\memskel$ in one-player games implies both $\memskel$-monotony and $\memskel$-selectivity of the preference relation, under mild uniformity assumptions.
 It is interesting to observe that this holds already for \textit{one-player} games (a fortiori, for \textit{two-player} games too).
-In the next section, we consider the converse: we will prove that $\memskel$-monotony and $\memskel$-selectivity implies the existence of finite-memory optimal strategies, not only in one-player games, but even in \textit{two-player} ones.
+Next, we consider the converse: we will prove that $\memskel$-monotony and $\memskel$-selectivity implies the existence of UFM strategies, not only in one-player games, but even in \textit{two-player} ones, when satisfied by the preference relation \textit{and its inverse}.